trokhymovych/KI_multilingual_training/README.md

 ```
 Module takes as an input the list of files with revisions for which to collect those features.
 It saves the features to pickle, so they can be used if needed.

+### Prepared data:
+All processed data can be also found here: ...... (to be added)......